 Well, I thought I’d start up on the blog again by telling you about an interesting experience I had yesterday.
 It involves a little yellow bird…

 So I’m sitting outdoors with my laptop to work yesterday morning, enjoying the shade and pleasant temperatures.
 I know that later it won’t be this pleasant and I’m soaking up as much of my new backyard as possible.
 When suddenly a little brown and yellow bird plunges (falls, not lands) from above into the little flower bed next to me.
 At first glance, I thought it was a larger sized humming-bird with its slender beak.
 Then I see the color, size and shape and realize not at all.
 It looks like a warbler or a bunting, but not sure.
 Brown top, bright yellow breast.
 The beak was totally different from I would have expected and the bird had white stripes on the side of the head on either side of its eyes.
 It looked kind of like a cross between a sparrow, chickadee and the yellow part of a goldfinch, with the beak of a hummingbird.
 Really slender little beak.
+[Update: beak and yellow color looked a little like this prothonotary warbler!
+But with striping and such.]

 At first I really thought it fell out of a tree.
 Then I thought it was diving after a bug in the mulch, but I noticed again that it was leaning heavily to one side.
 Suddenly it falls forward and does a total face plant!
 With its tail straight up in the air and its beak straight down into the mulch!
 “Are you OK?”
 I speak to it, then get up and come over when it stays still.
 It’s not dead, but it’s obviously exhausted somehow.